beyondnaxos/datablify/README.md

 - Search: A search input is provided for filtering the table rows by keyword.
 The search is case-insensitive.
 - Row limit: A dropdown is provided for limiting the number of rows displayed in the table.
 - Copy to clipboard: Clicking on a cell in the table will copy its text to the clipboard and display a "Copied" message.
 The message will disappear after 750 milliseconds.
+- Responsive: The table is responsive and will collapse into a vertical list on smaller screens.
+- headerColor: The color custom of the table header.
+- titleHeadColor: The color custom of the table header title.

 ## Styling